Julianne Buescher

-Julianne Buescher is an American actress, puppeteer and writer who performs in film, television, radio, and on stage.
-As a voice actress, she is known for many roles including Anko Mitarashi on Naruto.
-Buescher is also a puppeteer for The Jim Henson Company, appearing with CeeLo Green as "Piddles the Pug" at the 2011 Grammy Awards and as the same character among others in the improvisational adult puppet shows (Puppet Up! and Crank Yankers).
+Julianne Buescher is an American actor, Muppet Performer and writer who performs in film, television, radio, and on stage.
+As a voice actor, she is known for many roles including Anko Mitarashi on Naruto.
+Buescher is also a Muppet Performer for The Jim Henson Company, appearing with CeeLo Green as "Piddles the Pug" at the 2011 Grammy Awards and as the same character among others in the improvisational adult puppet shows (Puppet Up! and Crank Yankers).
 She also has worked for both Sesame Street and The Muppets.